 The past decade has witnessed sweeping changes in the field of professional education in India and also in the domain of Entrance exams.
-The rules for admission to the elite colleges in Engineering, Pure Sciences, Architecture, Design and Medicine have been changing almost every 2 years in the past decade.
+The rules for admission to the elite colleges in Engineering, Pure Sciences, Architecture, Design and Medicine have been changing almost every year in the past decade.
 However, the Union Govt. under PM Narendra Modi has ushered in a stable Entrance exams regime from 2018.
 Since 2019 is an election year, we expect no major changes in the rules in 2019 which will be same as that prevalent for 2018.
 The 2019 scenario for admission to premier colleges is as follows :

 NB: There is zero weightage to XII Boards marks for admission to Engg. and Medical college.
 All Entrance exams in India from 2019 shall be conducted by an independent Testing agency set up by the Union Govt. of India in 2018 called National Testing Service (NTS).

 The JEE MAINS or NEETI is expected to be conducted ONLINE for multiple times in a year.
 Students shall have the option to attempt the Test more than once in a year with best score considered.
 The syllabus of JEE MAINS (NEETI) is the combined syllabus of Std.11 & 12 of CBSE Boards, has multiple-choice questions pattern with negative marking scheme.
 All other State CETs and Private colleges CETs are cancelled from 2019 onwards.
 About 20 lac students are expected to appear for JEE MAINS (NEETI) and about 10 lac students are expected to appear for NEET from 2019 onwards.